rchikhi/Long-read-assembler-test-cases/README.md

 Exactly the same assemblers, versions and commands as https://github.com/rrwick/Long-read-assembler-comparison/#assemblers-and-commands were used.
 Command lines are in `scripts/run_assemblers.sh`.

 Reads were simulated differently, though.
-We used (PaSS)[https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2901-7], a recently-published PacBio Sequel read simulator.
+We used [PaSS](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2901-7), a recently-published PacBio Sequel read simulator.

 ### Test cases

-Four test cases:
+Four test datasets:

-- 50x coverage ("50x" column)
+- one with 50x coverage ("50x" column)

   Here is a visualization of the reads alignment to the reference genome (using the Tablet software).